LucaRota4/The_Minority_Reports/docs/introduction.md

 ### 4. Invite Your Community
 Share access with community members and assign appropriate roles:
-- Owner: Full control over space settings
+- **Owner**: Full control over space settings, managing admins and members, creating and managing proposals, and voting
-- Admin: Can create new proposals
+- **Admin**: Can create and manage proposals, and vote
-- Member: Can participate in voting
+- **Member**: Can vote on proposals
-- Observer: Read-only access to proposals and results

 ### 5. Create Private Proposals
 Submit governance proposals with complete privacy guarantees: